MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-aad-enrichment.md

 ---
-title: Enrich Cloud App Security Discovery data with Azure AD usernames
+title: Enrich Defender for Cloud Apps Discovery data with Azure AD usernames
-description: This article provides information about how to enrich Cloud App Security Discovery data with Azure AD usernames. ms.date: 09/09/2021 ms.topic: how-to
+description: This article provides information about how to enrich Defender for Cloud Apps Discovery data with Azure AD usernames. ms.date: 09/09/2021 ms.topic: how-to
 ---